-In its first year, filmmakers from as far as Los Angeles, CA, Edmonton, Alberta, and the U.K. attended the 3-day event filled with film screenings, receptions, and live music performances.
+In its first year, filmmakers from as far as Los Angeles, CA, Edmonton, Alberta, and the U.K. attended the 3-day event filled with film screenings, receptions and live music performances.

 Building on their success, festival coordinators have simplified their approach and added help from Festival Coordinator Mikayla Nicholson and Music Director Tyson Ballew.
-Their goal has been to keep the festival accessible and affordable at under $25 per person for the entire weekend of activities.¬†Their Official Selection and schedule were announced in early March.
+Their goal has been to keep the festival accessible and affordable at under $25 per person for the entire weekend of activities.¬†Their Official Selection and schedule are announced in March.

-Opening Night at Pickford Film Center, April 6
+Opening Night at Pickford Film Center, April 4, 2019

-Music Video Night at Make.Shift, April 7
+Music Video Night at Make.Shift, April 5, 2019

-Screenings at Pickford Film Center, April 8
+Screenings at Pickford Film Center, April 6, 2019

-The final day of the festival, Saturday, April 8, will include additional screenings at PFC of features and music videos beginning at 1 p.m. and a screening of the Award-Winning films at 6 p.m.
+Around 6 p.m. they’ll screen the Award-Winning.
 Monetary awards will be given in the categories of Best Feature,¬†Best Short,¬†Best Music Video, and¬†People‚Äôs Choice across all categories.

-After Party at Sylvia Center for the Arts, April 8
+After Party at Sylvia Center for the Arts, April 6, 2019

 The festival received generous support from the City of Bellingham and all profits from the events will support the non-profits Make.Shift and PFC.